Digital-Literary-Literacy/Geospatial_Interface/README.md

 5. Develop extracts from narratives that mention placenames (see document [‘Extract_Rule’](https://drive.google.com/file/d/1e67yVzCA8W5rVbTY9O-6YQtAPRazXPEj/view?usp=sharing) and integrate into spreadsheet (extraction code included in repository)

 6. Geo-code locations.
-Used EZ-Geocode an add-on in Google sheets that allows 250 queries per day.
+Use EZ-Geocode an add-on in Google sheets that allows 250 queries per day.

 7. Visualise in ArcGIS Developers account and create pop-ups in-browser for Trove and to To Be Continued website (code for website is titled ‘index.html’).